parrajustin/obsidian-planner/README.md

 - `color`: For marking your events in a particular color
 - `allDay`: For marking your event as an "all-day" event.

-### Expressions

-This library uses `filtrex` for expression evaluation; see their documentation to see more information about the expression syntax and what functions are available: https://github.com/m93a/filtrex#expressions.

-See "Filtering displayed rows" for an example of a filter expression in action, but realistically they work exactly as you'd probably expect.

 ## Tips